I have a confession to make: I am now officially hooked to Jericho.

 It’s a good thing we only had the first two discs, or it would have been bad for everyone.

-Something I saw them do in one of the episodes especially peaked my curiosity… a man was dying with a horrible fever, there was no electricity so they had no ice
+In the show, the man was dying with a horrible fever, there was no electricity so they had no ice.

-A teacher remembered a science experiment which created ice from water and fertilizer, and was able to create a block of ice in time to cool the man off.
+A teacher remembered a science experiment that created ice from water and fertilizer and was able to create a block of ice in time to cool the man off.

 You’ll need: